Information about our curriculum

 Because we wrap our curriculum around the needs of each learner, we are unable to publish detailed curriculum planning for each year group and subject.
 We therefore include an example of the curriculum content and how we deliver the national curriculum through cross-curricular projects that connect in with the individual needs and interests of each learner.

-For more information about our curriculum, please contact Norma Stain (school office manager) who will direct your question to the most appropriate member of staff.
-Contact information for Norma Stain can be found here.
+For more information about our curriculum, please contact Karan Coleman and Mandy Sharpe, Business Support who will direct your question to the most appropriate member of staff.
+Contact information can be found here.

 Curriculum for Key Stage 2 and Key Stage 3